buqhek/power_outages_analysis/README.md

 |:----------------------------|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|-------:|
 | Avg Outage Duration (HR) | 56.4658 | 41.6191 | 54.4316 | 24.8977 | 34.6216 | 32.4734 | 38.5983 | 40.4746 | 71.5754 | 60.0156 | 28.8027 | 54.8965 |

 And the total duration of each year:

 |                            |   2000 |    2001 |    2002 |    2003 |    2004 |    2005 |    2006 |   2007 |   2008 |    2009 |    2010 |   2011 |    2012 |    2013 |    2014 |    2015 |    2016 |
 |:---------------------------|-------:|--------:|--------:|--------:|--------:|--------:|--------:|-------:|-------:|--------:|--------:|-------:|--------:|--------:|--------:|--------:|--------:|
 | Total Outage Duration (hr) |    616 | 296.817 | 1108.57 | 3566.87 | 5169.73 | 4760.05 | 3662.48 |   2103 | 7670.7 | 4697.67 | 5189.63 | 8077.2 | 5414.83 | 3468.55 | 5386.08 | 1653.27 | 1566.05 |

 Looking at this visualization, we can look to identify any trends in the outages from the entirety of our population.
+For starters, I identified the year with the longest power outage durations to be 2011.
+This allowed me to focus on 2011 to see if I can identify any distributions or patterns in the data by looking at the largest sub-sample within my data.

+Below is a histogram showing the distribution of power outages on a monthly basis - a similar collection of data as our tables from earlier, but this time a bit more visual.

+ <iframe
+    src="assets/hist.html"
+    width="800"
+    height="600"
+    frameborder="0"
+ ></iframe>

+An interesting observation is that the distribution of outages in this visualization could possibly be normally distributed, or at least looks like it, with a peak reported number of outages in August of 2011.

+ <iframe
+ src="assets/map.html"
+ width="800"
+ height="600"
+ frameborder="0"
+ ></iframe>

+Continuing on the same vein as earlier, I created a choropleth map of the United States, visualizing the number of outages between the years of 2000 and 2016.
+The goal of this visualization was to see if there were certain regions that outages were more common in.
+As you can see, there **does not seem to be a clear focus of outages in certain NERC regions**, but there seems to be specifically a higher amount of outages in California, Texas, Michigan, and Washington.